Super256yes/TTS-Discord-Bot/README.md

 # Commands
 /t {desc}: plays tts audio on host computer
 # Known issues
 -Long stings that are entered in 'desc' will often cause 'The application did not respond' error.
+However, it will still play audio on host.